Board Equity, Diversity, and Inclusion Statement

 Expected Commitment from Board Members:

-The Nominations & Governance Committee is interested in adding two (2) new members for the
+The Nominations & Governance Committee is interested in adding three (3) new members for the

 following commitment:

-● Expected to attend 7 Board meetings each year, one in conjunction with the Annual General
+● Expected to attend 7 Board meetings each year, including the June Annual General Meeting.

 ● Expected time commitment is approx. 3-5 hours per month.